 The second thing, Peldzus says, is to concentrate on what works most effectively with what you have rather than searching for a product that is all things to all storage administrators.
-If you're using SNMP to manage your storage, a product's weaknesses with other protocols can be ignored in making your selections,
+If you're using SNMP to manage your storage, a product's weaknesses with other protocols can be ignored in making your selections, he points out.

 The real question, according to Peldzus, is "can I get the information I need with the products and architecture I'm using?"
 The more detail the software gives you, the easier it will be to identify and fix problems with the storage system.

 * Got a storage admin tip of your own?
 Why not sendit in?
 We'll post it on our site, and we'll enter you in our tips contest for some neat prizes.

 * Got a specific troubleshooting question?
 Try to stump our storage administration experts.

 * Finding it hard to keep up with the latest technology moves in enterprise storage?
 If you haven't yet received our storage industry Daily News service, you are missing out on a great timesaver.
 You'll save yourself time and headaches by spending five minutes perusing the latest headlines and storage stories that we've located.
 To try out this e-mail service yourself, just change your user profile, and make sure you select the "Daily News" checkbox.